EHowardHill/Khap-Package-Manager/README.md

 # Khap Package Manager

-Khap is designed to be a hypothetical, hyper-simple package manager for legacy Mac OS 10.3.9 and earlier systems.
+Khap is designed to be an experimental package manager for legacy Mac OS 10.3.9 and earlier systems.
 The goal is for it to be easy to setup and deploy software on aging hardware that cannot support MacPorts or Homebrew.

 This software is in the **proof of concept** stage.

-I'm not sure where I'll go with it, but it works for now.
-There is no setup script, as there are no publicly active servers as of right now.
+## Get started

+On your client Mac, run the following command:
+`sudo /bin/bash -c "$(curl -s http://206.255.16.66:8000/static/install.sh)"`

+### More Information

 For now, **bash is the only requirement client-side**.
 You will need Python 3 in order to use the server-side application.